-Analysis | What to know about voting in Texas’s primary under the state’s new voting law
+Analysis | What to know about the Texas primary under the state’s new voting law

 Finally, people who offer to drive more than seven people at once to polling places must register their names and addresses with the secretary of state.

-Violations of almost all of these violations could lead to jail.
+Almost all of these violations could lead to jail.